OncoHarmony-Network/majiq_academic/doc/source/getting-started-guide/quick-overview.rst

 Quick overview
 ##############

-MAJIQ is a software package for defining and quantifying local splicing variations (LSVs) from RNA-seq.
-Conceptually, MAJIQ is divided into the following modules:

 .. role:: bash(code)
    :language: bash

-- :ref:`MAJIQ Builder <majiq-build>`:
-  Define splicegraphs and coverage over LSVs per input experiment.
-- :ref:`MOCCASIN <moccasin>`:
-  Batch correction of LSV coverage using observed and unobserved factors.
-- :ref:`MAJIQ Quantifiers <quantifiers>`:
-  Quantify splicing over LSVs within/between groups of input experiments.
-- MAJIQ Mendelian (working name):
-  Summarize PSI over control experiments to identify outliers in individual cases.
+MAJIQ is a software package for defining and quantifying local splicing variations (LSVs) from RNA-seq.
+:ref:`Install MAJIQ <installing>` using the source code and pip.
 Access the main user-facing pipelines using the command :bash:`majiq`:

 .. command-output:: majiq
    :returncode: 1

 MAJIQ expects GFF3_ files and `SAM/BAM`_ files as input.
 The GFF3_ file is used to build an initial model of all annotated splicing